mmzezi/TelegramVideoBot/README.md

 Download audio using `/download_audio <video_url>`.

 ## Issues
-Files are saved as `audio` or `video`, due to the bot not being able to parse titles with special characters.
+- Files are saved as `audio` or `video`, due to the bot not being able to parse titles with special characters,
-Processing long audio files takes a long time.
+- Processing long audio files takes a long time,
-Sometimes uploading the first segment of split audio/video fails (works on the 2nd try).
+- Sometimes uploading the first segment of split audio/video fails (works on the 2nd try).